Hey, folks, and greetings to you, music lovers, thrill seekers, conversationalists, and appreciators of fact.

 Who called President Bush's recent policy pronouncements a defensive tactic?

-Who says everybody it seems is increasingly just looking for a reasonable way out?
+Who says everybody, it seems, is increasingly just looking for a reasonable way out?

 Who says this?

-We're not we're not told who says it.
+We're not told who says it.

 That ought to be our reaction.